rizonesoft/Notepad3/Readme.md

 - **Virtual space** rectangular selection (Alt+Drag)
 - **Accelerated word navigation** with configurable delimiters
 - **Insert GUIDs** directly into your document
-- **Clipboard monitoring mode** (`/b` command-line switch) — automatically appends every clipboard change as a new entry at the end of the document; stop at any time via **Edit → Stop Clipboard Monitoring** without closing the editor
+- **Clipboard monitoring mode** (`/b` command-line switch) — automatically appends every clipboard change as a new entry at the end of the document; stop at any time via **Edit → Stop Clipboard Monitoring** without closing the editor.

 ### Syntax Highlighting
 Over 55 languages supported, including: